HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 ### Direct Claim - 2nd method

+This method allows a direct claim of special UTXOs generated deterministically from a BaseAddress.<br/>
+This is a special usecase for users that can't generate a signed message, and requires they create this special UTXO in the old mainchain before the migration.
-This method can be invoked by anyone and it is used to claim any P2PKH UTXO received on a 1-of-2 multisig Zend address on which one of the public keys can be calculated from the Base address on which you want to claim.
-The other public key can be anyone, so it is possible for the user to remain in control of their funds on Zend using an owned key.
-Anyone can invoke the method for any Base address that has a corresponding multisig Zend address with a dumped value different from 0.
+It is similar to the previous 'Direct Claim - 1st method', but here the  UTXO is a P2SH  1-of-2 multisig, on which one of the public keys is calculated from the beneficiary Base address.
+The other public key is a real one, so it is possible for the user to remain in control of their funds on Zend using this owned key.

 The Solidity method to execute this claim is the following: